MicrosoftDocs/architecture-center/docs/guide/data/collection-structure-federated-catalog.md

 # Design a collection structure for a Microsoft Purview federated catalog

-This guide describes the structure of collections in a federated catalog created with [Microsoft Purview](https://www.microsoft.com/security/business/microsoft-purview).
+This guide describes a recommended structure for collections in a [Microsoft Purview](https://www.microsoft.com/security/business/microsoft-purview) federated catalog.
+The design can help your organization avoid data silos.

 ## Scenario details